bburdette/hsnixinit/README.md

 setup.sh
 =========

-setup.sh is a script to create shell.nix and default.nix files on nixos for a haskell project, using cabal2nix.
-Then, you can use nix-shell to pull in the dependencies the project needs to build.
+setup.sh is a script to create shell.nix, default.nix, and optionally an 'ns' script on nixos for a haskell project.
+Then, you can use nix-shell or the 'ns' script to pull in the dependencies the project needs to build.

-To use, first clone into a directory someplace:
+To use, first git clone into a directory someplace:

 $ cd ~
 $ git clone https://github.com/bburdette/hsnixinit